Markets & Food Events

 Saturday Fresh Markets

 These are some serious markets for serious market-goers—and we're not kidding.
-The Saturday Fresh Markets have been going strong for years and showing no signs of stopping—heck, not even the 2011 floods could stop them!
-With everything from fruit and veg to meat and fish, treats, flowers, pet supplies, nuts, honey, eggs, dairy, bulk shopping is a must!
-The Saturday Fresh Markets have recently reopened in a new undercover location, so add it into your calendar and get shopping!
+The Saturday Fresh Markets have been going strong for years and showing no signs of stopping—heck, not even the 2011 floods could stop them.
+With everything from fruit and veg to meat and fish, treats, flowers, pet supplies, nuts, honey, eggs, dairy, bulk shopping is a must.
+Better yet, they're in an undercover location, so you can shop rain, hail or shine.

 Where: Sherwood Road, Rocklea